AnonMiraj/Scholarships-opportunities-CS/programs/Malaysia_Technical_Cooperation_Programme_Scholarship.md

 ---

 ## Scholarship Overview

-The Malaysia Technical Cooperation Programme Scholarship offers funding for international students to pursue master education in Malaysia.
+The Malaysia Technical Cooperation Programme (MTCP) Scholarship provides funding for international students to pursue master’s degrees in Malaysia.
-Although it requires higher GPA than Ministry of Education Scholarship but much more better benefits
+While it requires a higher GPA compared to the Malaysia Ministry of Education Scholarship, it offers better benefits such as a more generous stipend and additional coverage.
+For details about the Malaysia Ministry of Education Scholarship, see the related [Scholarship Document](programs/Malaysia_Ministry_of_Education_Scholarship.md).

 ---